 Performance Sharing Plans

 Performance sharing plans focus around specific improvement goals for the organization, and reward employees based on how much improvement is made on these goals within a certain period of time.
 These incentives foster a sense of unity among employees, and engage teams to work towards one set of organizational objectives.

-Of course, some employees might have a stronger influence on final performance outcomes than others, so it is usually prudent to also use incentive plans based on individual performance.
-These plans are often based on predetermined, measureable business objectives (MBOS), or can be output-based.
+Of course, some employees might have a stronger influence on final performance outcomes than others, so it is prudent to also use incentive plans based on individual performance.
+These plans are often based on predetermined, measurable business objectives (MBOS), or can be output-based.
 Output-based plans work best for employees in a manufacturing or processing role who have more independent control over the pace and quality of their output.
 In sales roles, on the other hand, employees might receive a commission incentive for each unit of sales made, usually calculated from the sales revenue, a percentage of the total profit, or as a set award value per unit sold.

 Given the importance of both team-based and individual performance goals in rewarding and engaging employees, many organizations have adopted ways to calculate the total payout based on both.
 This method is known as the matrix.
 And no, we’re not talking about the 1999 Keanu Reeves movie.

 Some organizations use a 2 X 2 payout grid with individual objectives on one axis and a corporate goal on the other.
 Under these types of programs, the actual award can range anywhere from half the target to double the target – or nothing.